comsec-group/cellift-artifacts/README.md

 #### Execute stats to support Section 8.4. (human time: a few minutes. computer time: many hours.)

-To reproduce the cellstats figure in the appendix, we provide the raw data in the image, as they take quite some time to produce (instrmentation).
+To reproduce the cellstats figure in the appendix, we provide the raw data in the image, as they take quite some time to produce (instrumentation).

 To generate the plot from this data: